Pidurangala Hike in Sigiriya: Everything You Need To Know

 Reaching the peak of Pidurangala Rock just in time for sunrise

-How To Get to Pidurangala Rock
+How To Get to Pidurangala Rock from Sigiriya

-Pidurangala Rock is situated about 10 minutes from the center of Sigiriya.
-If you’re staying in Sigiriya, you can either ride a bike, take a scooter or hop on a tuk-tuk to get there.
+If you’re staying in Sigiriya, you can either ride a bike, take a scooter, or hop on a tuk-tuk to get there.
+The tuk-tuk ride will cost you 200 LKR.

 If you’re planning the Pidurangala sunrise hike, make sure you organize your transport the day before.
 But be careful of wild elephants!

 I stayed at a local homestay in Sigiriya and was planning on riding a bicycle to the entrance of Pidurangala Rock for my sunrise hike.
-However, this plan went out the window after my host warned me of wild elephants that roam the area before sunrise.

 How to get from Dambulla to Sigiriya